 Very few pests can become an issue for your purple and green plants.
 However, there are still two that might appear, and it’s best to clear them out before they can wreak havoc.

-Spider mites, especially red spider mites, are a common indoor pest for Persian shield.
+Spider mites, especially red spider mites, are the most common indoor pest you’ll deal with.
 These little mites will pierce the flesh of the leaf and suck moisture out of it, causing spotting and leaf yellowing.

 Similarly, fungus gnats are a potential issue.
 These gnats lay their eggs in moist soil, and the larvae will attack your plants if they have any signs of lowered resistance.
 The combination of mites and gnats together can be deadly!